further-external/Verizon-Digital-Ready-GA4/Data Layer Events/topic_search.md

 ## Attached Notes

-<p>Record this event when a user clicks on one of the topics on the homepage.
+<p>Record this event when a user clicks on one of the topics on the homepage.</p>
-<br> There is a max length of 500 chars for the parameter values.</p>
+<p>There is a max length of 500 chars for the parameter values.</p>